akruszewski/gibl/manuscript/chapter3.md

 `digest/verify` is the opposite of `digest/sign` - in that instead of signing, it actually checks if a signature is valid.

-Now we have this procedure that determines transaction validity when:
+Lastly, we will need a procedure that determines transaction validity under the following conditions:

 1. Its signature is valid `valid-transaction-signature?`
 1. All outputs are valid `valid-transaction-io?`
-1. The sum of the inputs is gte the sum of the outputs `>= sum-inputs sum-outputs`
+1. The sum of the inputs is greater than or equal to the sum of the outputs `>= sum-inputs sum-outputs`

 ```racket
 (define (valid-transaction? t)